Mothman: Analysis

-According to University of Chicago psychologist David A. Gallo, "55 sightings of Mothman in Chicago during 2017" published on the website of self-described Fortean researcher Lon Strickler are "a selective sample".
-Gallo explains that "he's not sampling random people and asking if they saw the Mothman – he's just counting the number of people that voluntarily came forward to report a sighting."
+According to University of Chicago psychologist David A. Gallo, self-described Fortean researcher Lon Strickler's online compilation of 55 sightings of Mothman in the city of Chicago during the course of 2017 represents "a selective sample".
+Gallo explains that "he's not sampling random people and asking if they saw the Mothman – he's just counting the number of people that voluntarily came forward to report a sighting".
 According to Gallo, "people more likely to visit a paranormal-centric website like Strickler's might also be more inclined to believe in, and therefore witness the existence of, a 'Mothman'."

-Some pseudoscience adherents (such as ufologists, paranormal authors, and cryptozoologists) suggest the Mothman could be an alien, a supernatural manifestation, or a previously unknown species of animal.
-However, the latter is highly unlikely, as according to the square-cube law, a creature with the 6-7 foot height and 10-foot wingspan, as described by Roger Scarberry would not be able to fly.
-In his 1975 book, Keel claimed that Point Pleasant residents experienced precognitions including premonitions of the collapse of the Silver Bridge, UFO sightings, visits from inhuman or threatening men in black, and other phenomena.
+More speculative hypotheses (such as those proposed by ufologists, paranormal authors, and cryptozoologists) suggest the Mothman could be an alien, a supernatural manifestation, or a previously unknown species of animal.
+However, the third hypothesis is considered highly unlikely, as according to the square-cube law, a creature with the 6–7 ft height and 10 ft wingspan, as described by Roger Scarberry, would not be able to fly.
+In his 1975 book, Keel claimed that Point Pleasant residents experienced precognitions, including premonitions of the collapse of the Silver Bridge, UFO sightings, visits from inhuman or threatening men in black, and other alleged phenomena.